How To Install, Create and Run Python Programs on Android

 PyDroid App Download

-2. Wait for around a minute and it shall show the IDE, in here simply enter the Python code.
+2. Wait for around a minute and it shall show the IDE, in here enter the Python code.

 3. After this hit the yellow button to run it.